 When planning a trip, one of the most important decisions you’ll have to make is where you’re going to stay.
-There are a range of accommodation options to choose from.
-Two of the most popular options include Airbnb and Hotels.
-When choosing your accommodation, you’ll want to consider where you’re traveling, your budget, who you’re traveling with, and personal preference.
 This guide lists the pros and cons of staying in an Airbnb vs hotel.
 We’ll cover cost, comfort, cleanliness, amenities, the check-in process, security, and more.
 Which is best for your trip depends on how long you’re staying, where you’re traveling, your budget, and personal preference.

 - Cheaper for long stays (1 week or more)